 It is crucial to ensure your business can utilize an online sales model.
 It could be that you can digitize services like courses, fitness classes, events, or consulting.
 Zoom, YouTube, Vimeo, and other video technologies have made this transition easier than it was in the past.
 If you have a retail store selling physical goods, you should make sure that you have processes in place to reliably process and deliver products purchased online.

-At Wishpond, we see this alot with restaurants who are unable to have dine in guests due to COVID restrictions.
-We’ve routinely helped strategize how restaurants can start accepting orders through online ordering platforms like Uber Eats, Doordash and other meal delivery platforms, as well as taking orders directly from their website and over the phone.
-This enables restaurants to retain their staff, maintain cash flow, and continue delivering the great products to their customers in these changing times.
+At Wishpond, we see this a lot with restaurants that are unable to have dine-in guests due to COVID restrictions.
+We’ve routinely helped strategize how restaurants can start accepting orders through online ordering platforms like Uber Eats, Doordash, and other meal delivery platforms, as well as taking orders directly from their website and over the phone.
+This enables restaurants to retain their staff, maintain cash flow, and continue delivering great products to their customers in these changing times.

 Step 2: Stay Nimble

 Small businesses often juggle more tasks with less staff and financial resources than larger businesses.
 In these times, you can maximize your productivity and budgets by leveraging platforms like Upwork or Fiverr for cost-effective support for short-term tasks such as design, content/copywriting, and virtual assistant and support services.

 Additionally, here are a few of my personal recommendations for boosting sales and improving customer experiences:

 - Shopify: for building an e-commerce site

 - DocuSign or SignEasy or PandaDoc: for online signatures